Gwangjang Market: History

 The Gabo Reforms, which were introduced during the Joseon period, eliminated the merchant monopolies that existed in Joseon at the time by allowing anyone to engage in commercial activities.
 The licensed merchants and shop owners in Seoul lost much of their business to competition as a result of these reforms, so King Gojong created a warehouse market called Changnaejang, which eventually developed into Namdaemun Market.
 After the signing of the Eulsa Treaty in 1905, when Korea was under Japanese colonial occupation, the Japanese took control of Namdaemun Market.
 In reaction to the seizure of Namdaemun Market, a group of private Korean investors, including wealthy merchants, decided to create a new market that was not under the control of the Japanese.
 They combined funds to create the Gwangjang Corporation on 5 July 1905, and purchased the land for the market with 100,000 won.
-They used the pre-existing Bae O Gae Market (배오개시장), a morning market in the area, as the foundation for their new market, which they named Dongdaemun Market.
+They used the pre-existing Bae O Gae Market (배오개시장), a morning market in the area, as the foundation for their new market, which they named Dongdaemun Market (동대문시장).
 At the time, most markets were temporary and open only occasionally, so Dongdaemun Market became the first permanent market to be open every day of the week.
 The market was renamed Gwangjang Market in 1960.